mmijjum/Production_Rates_Calculator/README.md

 * Nuclide uncertainty (at/g)
 * Nuclide - mineral system
 * Atmospheric conversion preference
-* Tectonic plate
 * Start and stop duration
-* Mineral nuclide pair
-* Atmospheric pressure conversion
 * Tectonic plate
+* Depth below paleosurface
+* Paleoduration

-* NOTE: only 'Active' tab is read into code.
+* NOTE: Details on how to format spreadsheet are in 'README' tab of 'inputs.xlsx'.
+Only 'Active' tab is read into code.
 All other tabs are reference tables that can be copy-pasted into 'Active' to generate certain figures, or for specific datasets.
 2) Run 'expage.py'

 3) Will output exposure ages for each sample.
 For ~20 samples, takes ~3 minutes to run for 20 Ma.